openflighthpc/docs.openflighthpc.org/docs/index.md

   >
   <div id="mission-container">
     <div id="mission-text">
-      <h1>The openflight mission:</h1>
+      <h1>The OpenFlight mission:</h1>
       <p>
-        The openflight project seeks to provide HPC workflow knowledge to the community for a range of subjects, applications and workloads to minimise the skill gaps to utilising HPC systems.
+        The OpenFlight project seeks to provide HPC workflow knowledge to the community for a range of subjects, applications and workloads to minimise the skill gaps to utilising HPC systems.
       </p>